THE WEDDING PHOTO GUIDE

 You want these photos

-I am not a photographer that takes over your day of spends a long time on portraits.
-If you are a person that does not like being photographed, I get it, I don't meet many people who do, but on the day of remember this: your portraits are just one hour out of the whole day and then there is hours of reception time to party.
-After the day is over you have gorgeous photos for the rest of your life to print and share with family + friends.
+I am not a photographer who takes over your day or spends a long time on portraits.
+If you are a person who does not like being photographed, I get it, I don't meet many people who do, but on the day of, remember this: your portraits are just one hour out of the whole day, and then there are hours of reception time to party.
+After the day is over, you have gorgeous photos for the rest of your life to print and share with family + friends.

 Your wedding attire will get dirty